Suzanne Tierney, CEO/President – Suzanne@lupusgreaterohio.org

 It was my privilege to serve as a National Board Member.
 This position has allowed me to be a part of a thriving National organization that has been leading the lupus movement.
 For many years my skills have included Board Development, Strategic Planning, Program Planning, Fund Raising, Development initiatives and much more.
 Together, with my colleagues, we have created operating standards for our affiliate chapters and guidance documents.
 As a long standing member of the Chapter Network Committee, I have an active, instrumental role in setting guidelines for the chapters across the country.
 I am an advocate in local government and have been to Washington many times to be heard as the voice of those we serve here in Ohio to make change.”

-Leslie Vizcarra, Vice President of Operations and Patient Navigator – Leslie@lupusgreaterohio.org
+Leslie Vizcarra, Vice President of Operations and Lead Patient Navigator – Leslie@lupusgreaterohio.org

 “I have dedicated over fifteen years to the Lupus Foundation of America, Greater Ohio Chapter.
 I started volunteering in middle school and have grown with the foundation.
 I have been able to see firsthand all of the achievements our chapter has championed.
 My dedication is driven with passion to help fight lupus.
 All the people I have met and worked with throughout the years have inspired me to want to do more for them and our community.